 Carolyn: There are incremental aspects though to the transformational change.
 The hydrogen blending, you can start at lower levels and then go to higher levels, same with incorporating RNG over time.

-What was interesting is one of the industry perspectives we highlighted in the report from Washington Gas
+What was interesting is one of the industry perspectives we highlighted in the report from Washington Gas.
+T

-is, they’re part of a hydrogen hub proposal .
-The utility role in that is to set up and then run a workforce development center that will be a continual effort , that as issues arise, they’ll address them, train the workforce for those skills and really take very agile approach, recognizing that it’s unclear where exactly everything will go, what the pain points will be, and what skills will be needed.
+is, they’re part of a hydrogen hub proposal and t .
+The utility role in that is to set up and then run a workforce development center that will be a continual effort.
+A , that as issues arise, they’ll address them, train the workforce for those skills and really take a very agile approach, recognizing that it’s unclear where exactly everything will go, what the pain points will be, and what skills will be needed.
 It needs to be a very flexible adaptable type of training program.

 Brad: Even when you talk about some of the different management skills, I would say that goes all the way to pipeline crews and teams, because you’re going to be dealing with more generations now making up those teams with folks, we’re talking a little bit for the podcast, right around Generation Z, digital natives who consume this information almost since birth.